Bell, Turner homer in Nationals’ 7-5 win against Padres

 Wander Suero (1-2) pitched a perfect sixth for the win and Brad Hand, an All-Star with the Padres in 2017-18, pitched a perfect ninth for his 19th save in 21 chances.

-The Nationals took a 5-0 lead against Joe Musgrove after just two innings.
+The Nationals took a 5-0 lead against Musgrove after just two innings.

 The Nationals scored four runs on four hits off Musgrove in the second, including RBI singles by Lester and Bell.